Dry Drunk Syndrome and What is a Dry Drunk?

 What is a Dry Drunk?

-An estimated 40 to 60 percent of people will relapse, but this does not mean that their recovery has failed, according to the National Institute on Drug Abuse (NIDA).
+An estimated 40 to 60 percent of people in recovery will relapse, but this does not mean that their recovery has failed, according to the National Institute on Drug Abuse (NIDA).

-Staying vigilant and continuing the work of recovery is not always simple or effortless.
+Staying vigilant, learning to cope with stressors, and continuing the work of recovery is not always simple or effortless.
 Life is difficult.
-It’s all too easy for a person to find himself or herself feeling untethered, vulnerable and at risk of relapse.
+It’s all too easy for a person to find himself or herself feeling untethered, vulnerable, and at risk of developing another addiction.

 What is a Dry Drunk?

-It should be said that there is already too much stigma related to addiction and recovery professionals are unlikely to refer to anyone as a “drunk,” much less a dry one.
+It should be said there is so much stigma related to addiction that many recovery professionals are unlikely to refer to anyone as a “drunk,” much less a dry one.

 Dry Drunk Syndrome can develop out of a number of different factors, but it’s important to understand that it can be a normal part of the recovery process, much like post-acute withdrawal syndrome.

-First and foremost, not everyone seeks professional help for substance abuse.
-A person might decide, after some negative experiences, that they can no longer use drugs or alcohol and simply quit.
+First and foremost, not every alcoholic seeks professional help to stop drinking.
+A person might decide after some negative experiences that they can no longer drink and simply quit.

-If they have an undiagnosed substance use disorder, though, this means that all the underlying actions that drove their self-destructive behavior are left unaddressed and usually still festering.
+If an individual has an undiagnosed alcohol use disorder, this means the emotional and psychological dependence issues that led to their self-destructive behavior are left unresolved.

-Next, anyone in recovery can face serious life setbacks that draw them into old ways of thinking and feeling.
+Next, anyone in recovery can face serious life setbacks that draws them back into their old ways of thinking and feeling.
 All of a sudden, they might feel out of place in counseling or in support groups and stop going altogether.

 Whatever the case may be, being in this chaotic emotional space can be incredibly upsetting and psychologically painful.
-It is often a giant, waving “red flag” that a relapse is on the horizon if they don’t reach out for help or receive an intervention.
+It is often a giant “red flag” that a relapse is on the horizon if they don’t reach out for help or seek treatment options.

 Dry Drunk Syndrome

-The risk factors for developing this syndrome will vary, but there are some common circumstances that can bring it on.
+The risk factors for developing Dry Drunk Syndrome will vary, but there are some common circumstances that can exacerbate it.

-For instance, a co-occurring disorder, also known as a dual diagnosis, is the presence of a substance use disorder and a mental health issue.
-In each case, one condition can amplify or worsen the symptoms of the other unless both are treated together at the same time.
+For instance, a co-occurring disorder is the presence of addiction combined with a mental health issue.
+One condition can amplify or worsen the symptoms of the other unless both are treated together at the same time, known as dual diagnosis treatment.

-Staying in a toxic home environment or relationship, social isolation, or unaddressed grudges or resentments are other situations that can make a person feel like they’re no longer grounded in recovery.
+Staying in a toxic home environment or relationship, social isolation, or unaddressed grudges and resentments are other situations that can make a person feel like they’re no longer grounded in recovery, so it’s necessary to recognize the signs and symptoms.

 • Feelings of hopelessness about the future